neokarasu/WorkScripts/README.md

 # Workscripts
-Simple scripts for various things I need for work.
+Simple scripts for various things I use for work.

 * CheckMemCache.php
   - Checks whether MemCache is vulnerable  and can be abused as a reflector in a DDoS attack for example.